 2. May Control Diabetes

 Tamarind plant reportedly possesses antidiabetic activity (2).
-Consuming a concoction of tamarind leaves may help control the body’s blood sugar levels and increase its insulin sensitivity.
+Consuming a concoction of tamarind leaves may help control the body’s blood sugar levels and increase its insulin sensitivityi XA term that refers to how well your body cells respond to the effects of the insulin hormone. .
 It may also help cure jaundice (3).

 3. May Help Treat Scurvy

 Scurvy, also known as sailor’s disease, is caused due to the deficiency of Vitamin C. It is generally accompanied by symptoms like bleeding gums and nails, and fatigue (4).
-Tamarind leaves have a high ascorbic acid content (3), which may help treat scurvy symptoms.
+Tamarind leaves have a high ascorbic acidi XA potent antioxidant that supports the maintenance of connective tissue.
+Its deficiency causes scurvy. content (3), which may help treat scurvy symptoms.

 4. Heals Wounds